ElVit/esphome_components/components/panasonic_heatpump/README.md

 ### Text Sensors

-All text sensors are optional and all default text sensor variables can be applied.
+All text sensors are optional and all options from [text sensor component](https://esphome.io/components/text_sensor/) can be applied.
 Here a list of all supported text sensors:

 ```yaml